TimeEval/TimeEval/docs/user/usage-timeeval.md

 The downloadable ZIP-archives contain the correct folder structure, but your extraction tool might place the contained files into a new folder that is named based on the ZIP-archive-name.
 The idea is that you download the index-File (`datasets.csv`) and just the dataset collections that you require, extract them all into the same folder, and then place the `datasets.csv` there.
 Please note or remember the name of your datasets folder.
-We will need it later and we will refer to it as `<datasets-folder>`
+We will need it later, and we will refer to it as `<datasets-folder>`

 **Example:**